 Sites can even be hijacked to mine cryptocurrency without your consent, which can be a very lucrative business for malicious actors.

-To minimize this kind of behaviour, you can try out browser extensions such as uBlock Origin, Privacy Badger, Ghostery, and DuckDuckGo Privacy Essentials and consider switching to privacy-focused products and services such as DuckDuckGo (a search engine that doesn’t track users), OsmAnd (an offline maps and navigation app), and Apple’s Translate or DeepL Translator (two machine translation services that are less privacy-invasive).
+To minimize this kind of behaviour, you can try out browser extensions such as uBlock Origin, Privacy Badger, Ghostery, or DuckDuckGo Privacy Essentials and consider switching to privacy-focused products and services such as DuckDuckGo (a search engine that doesn’t track users), OsmAnd (an offline maps and navigation app), and Apple’s Translate or DeepL Translator (two machine translation services that are less privacy-invasive than Google Translate).

-Keep in mind that the vast majority of websites are ad-supported, so you might want to consider whitelisting or financially supporting the ones you most rely upon and/or the ones you trust so that they can continue doing what they’re doing.
+Keep in mind that the vast majority of websites and apps are ad-supported, so you might want to consider financially supporting the ones you rely upon the most (if you can) so that they can continue doing what they’re doing.

 2 min read